 I soon forgot about it and about 8 months later, I got a letter in the mail congratulating me on being chosen for one of their production runs and a few copies of the actual label with my photograph of the car on it!

-Hubs was so excited he went on the hunt to find my lable on the myriad of bottles being sold in convenience stores and he was able to find four of them over a few week period!
-We’re not soda drinkers, but the color of the pop in the bottle was a stunning yellow so we put them away in the cupboard for an idea to strike on how to display them one day.
+Hubs was so excited he went on the hunt to find my particular lable on the myriad of bottles being sold in convenience stores.
+He was able to find four of them over a two week period of searching!
+We’re not soda drinkers (we actually completely gave up sugar!), but the color of the pop in the bottle was a stunning yellow so we put them away in the cupboard for an idea to strike on how to display them one day.

 Now that my craft studio is just about complete, the entryway was looking a little boring and bare – with the exception of the awesome chalkboard hubs made for over the pocket doors and surprised me with!
-That sliver of wall was going to be the perfect spot to display my bottles.
+That sliver of wall was going to be the perfect spot to display my bottles on a quick and easy pipe shelf to create a vignette outside my craft studio.

 Hubs gathered up some items: